ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 Assert.assertEquals(addressParser.upperCaseStreetTwoSender(), "STREET 2 TEST");
 ...
 ```
-The same thing happens with the `upperCaseStreetTwoSender()` method, first provide a rule with the information that you want to as a return value and then "JUnit it".
+The same applies to the `upperCaseStreetTwoSender()` method.
+First, provide a rule with the information that you want to implement as return value, and after that “JUnit it”.

 ## References

-If you think that my explanation is not enough(Which is the most probable thing) you can consult more basic or complex documentations:
+If you find that my explanation is not thorough enough (which is probably the case), here are some additional sources of documentation that you can consult, ranging from basic to more complex levels of understanding:

 * Vogella tutorial [Vogella](http://www.vogella.com/tutorials/Mockito/article.html)
 * Official Mockito website [Mockito](https://site.mockito.org/)